Rahul936313/Protfolio-using-html-and-css./README.md

 ## Features

-- Responsive design for desktop and mobile devices
+- Responsive design for desktop and mobile devices.
 - About me section.
 - Skills and technologies.
 - Projects gallery.